-The Ocean Beach Planning Board consists of 14 elected members, with two representatives from each of the seven districts that comprise the Ocean Beach Community Plan Area.
+The Ocean Beach Planning Board consists of 16 elected members: 2 representatives from each of the seven districts that comprise the Ocean Beach Community Plan Area plus 2 at-large representatives.
 Terms are two years, with the two seats in each district staggered so elections occur in alternate years.
 (Letters next to each district number indicate whether that seat is elected in “E”ven or “O”dd years.)

 View more information the Board’s structure and operations.